 Razor understood how reciprocity works.
-He gave us joy, excitement and a unique experience.
-We gave him food, safety and the only fresh watermelon he would ever have in his life, I’m sure.
+He gave us joy, excitement, and a unique experience.
+We gave him food, safety, and the only fresh watermelon he would ever have in his life.
 There was a relaxed, understated love exchange.

-Yes, I claim that scavenger bird loved us; and he loved us as I wish we could love one another – without the need to claim, change, control or chain.
+Yes, I claim that scavenger bird loved us.
+He loved us as I wish we could love one another – without the need to claim, change, control or chain.
 There was no attachment or neediness.
 No dramatic You complete me, I’ll die without you.

 He expected no less from us.

-More than eight years have passed since Razor took his glossy black feathers and white muscle vest up to the Italy in the Sky; he is undoubtedly a Big Bad Boss in organized crime by now.
+More than eight years have passed since Razor took his glossy black feathers and white muscle vest up to the sky.
+He is undoubtedly a Big Bad Boss in organized crime by now.
 Smuggling star dust and selling frosty charisma on the black market.

 I haven’t got any pets right now.